Quick Mail 3.4.4 Improves Deactivation

-Quick Mail WordPress plugin was created in 2014, to send a quick email with an attachment from the WordPress dashboard.
+I created the Quick Mail WordPress plugin in 2014, to send an email with attachments from the WordPress dashboard.

 Quick Mail has been updated 36 times.
 I added features and fixed bugs.
 Use it to reply to comments privately.
 Use Quick Mail with WP-CLI to send an email with an attachment from the command line.

 /wp-admin/options.php or run this SQL query:

 SELECT COUNT(*) FROM wp_options WHERE autoload = 'yes'

 According to this code, my 11 year old blog has 275 options autoloading.
 Try:

 SELECT option_name FROM wp_options WHERE autoload = 'yes' ORDER BY option_id DESC

 The result is your autoloaded options, sorted by the time they were added.
 There are probably a couple of dozen from old plugins.
 I could spend hours removing unused options, but who does this?